Search

 Grounded-SAM Paper and Summary of Benchmarking Results

 The paper evaluates Grounded-SAM’s performance on the challenging ‘Segment in the Wild’ (SIGw) dataset.
 And, for good measure, compares it to other popular segmentation techniques.
 The results are promising, with Grounded-SAM variants outperforming existing methods across multiple categories.
-Grounded-SAM (B+H) scored the highest mAP in many categories, showcasing its superior ability to generalize.
+Grounded-SAM (B+H) scored the highest mAP in many categories, demonstrating its superior ability to generalize.

 Here’s a summarized benchmarking table extracted from the paper: